 That’s it!
 You’ll see that it adds up quickly.

-My Advice: Limit your scope and do a single area well versus trying to do everything at once.
+If you’re on a tight budget, limit your scope and do a single area well versus trying to do everything at once.
 If your budget can’t really support the quality you’d like, save the dining room for next fall and do the family room really well now.

 Quick reminder: our Interior Design Project Planner is a valuable resource in starting your project on the right foot.
 You’ll get a breakdown of standard costs (including construction) by quality level and labor needed — highly recommend it.